- Campus Life

 - About Plattsburgh

-Your score on the TOEFL exam will determine whether you start your studies in the E.S.L.
-Bridge Program (E.B.P.) or in a regular academic program.
-Please review our International Admissions Requirements page to compare your TOEFL score to our requirements for each level.
+Your score on the TOEFL exam will determine whether you start your studies in the ESL Bridge Program or in a regular academic program.
+Please review our international admissions requirements page to compare your TOEFL score to our requirements for each level.